 When Might a Prosecutor Drop Charges?

 Put simply, the Crown Attorney will typically not move forward with criminal charges if they don’t reasonably believe that they can secure a conviction.
 At times, this can be because an alleged assault victim changed their mind and wants charges dropped.
-Regardless of the underlying situation, anyone facing allegations of a crime of violence should seek legal counsel.
+Regardless of the underlying situation, anyone facing allegations of a crime of violence should seek legal counsel from our Toronto criminal defense lawyers.